edfeld/liri-node-app/README.md

     * If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'

-5. do-what-it-says -
+5. do-what-it-says
   When a user calls the liri.js program in node with the parameter, "do-what-it-says", the program reads the random.text file which contains multiple lines of data.
 Each line contains a command equal to one of the commands required for the liri bot and secondly, a parameter to be passed with the command.  (e.g.:  `movie-this,Reds`)  The liri bot program takes these text elements, loads them into arrays and loops through the commands to producing the desired output for each command and parameter.
 This is shown on the second demonstration video.

 6. How to set up the application:
-  a.
-Copy the repository to your local directory.
+  a) Copy the repository to your local directory.
-  b.
-Run npm install on the command line in terminal
+  b) Run npm install on the command line in terminal
-  c. you must create a .env file and get api keys for bandsInTown, Spotify and IMDB.
+  c) you must create a .env file and get api keys for bandsInTown, Spotify and IMDB.
 Set up the .env file to look like this:

 `# Spotify API keys